reasons to end a relationship

-One always speaks so much of reasons to be in love, to propose to that girl, to finally take that leap and be with the man of your dreams or to make a marriage work.
-But nobody ever speaks of reasons to end love which can be equally important to pay attention to, if not more.

-Saying goodbye to someone you love is never easy.
-Breakups are painful and it causes a lot of hurt to both partners when one of them decides to end a relationship for good.
+We always speak so much about the reasons to be in love, to propose to that girl, to finally take that leap and be with the man of your dreams, or to make a marriage work.
+But nobody ever speaks of reasons to end love, which can be equally important to pay attention to.
+Breaking up with someone you love is never easy.
+It’s painful and causes a lot of hurt to both partners when one of them decides to end a relationship for good.

 In the midst of all this, you can’t validate a third person’s opinion while deciding the justifiable reasons to leave a relationship.
 To avoid the pain and the negative chatter from society, people often stay in bad or meaningless marriages because they feel they don’t have valid reasons to end a relationship.
 Here is where they go absolutely wrong.

-Sometimes relationships have an expiration date and they need to end, period.
+Sometimes relationships have an expiration date and they need to end.
+Period.
 When a relationship has run its course and you have grown apart, all reasons are valid to end it, no matter what people say you should do instead.
 Walking out is the right thing to do when staying on is not an option.
 If you consider certain things to be deal breakers, they are good enough reasons to end a relationship.

 12 Completely Valid Reasons To End A Relationship

 There is no denying the fact that despite the serious issues that crop up in a relationship, we tend to think that if we keep trying and persisting at it, then things will work out in the end.
 Maybe we stay in a relationship just because we are too scared to end up lonely and alone.
 That itself is a major factor why people turn a blind eye to all the reasons to end love.

 But we have to accept the fact that certain situations can’t really be overthought like this.
 If there are all kinds of red flags in a relationship, then maybe it’s time to cut yourself loose from your partner.
 Here are a few good reasons to end a relationship: